Illustration by Isaac Peterson

 Faculty Director's Welcome

 Welcome to Jewish Studies at Stanford!
 The Taube Center for Jewish Studies explores a wide range of topics related to Jewish peoples, including their cultures, religions, histories, literatures, and languages.
-Our diverse course offerings span Humanities & Sciences, the Graduate School of Education, and Stanford Law School.
-Jewish Studies students benefit from access to a world-class faculty and archival collections that include everything from American Jewish cookbooks to medieval coins.
+Our diverse course offerings span the School of Humanities and Sciences, the Graduate School of Education, and Stanford Law School.
+Studies in Jewish Studies benefit from access to world-class faculty and archival collections, ranging from American Jewish cookbooks to medieval coins.

-The Taube Center invites scholars authors, and artists to present at public events each year that are open to all Stanford students.
-These events engage with significant questions about Jewishness in its broadest sense: What makes a historical moment, a work of fiction, a film, or a language "Jewish"?
+Each year, the Taube Center invites scholars, authors, and artists to present at public events open to all Stanford students.
+These programs engage with essential questions about Jewish identity in its broadest sense: What makes a historical moment, a work of fiction, a film, or a language "Jewish"?

-We anticipate a fruitful year filled with engaging courses and events in Jewish Studies, and we encourage you to get involved in any way you choose.
+We anticipate a fruitful year filled with engaging courses and events in Jewish Studies and encourage you to get involved in any way you choose.

-If you are interested in declaring a major or minor in Jewish Studies or in completing a Jewish Studies Certificate, please contact our Associate Director, Shaina Hammerman, at sjhammer [at] stanford.edu (sjhammer[at]stanford[dot]edu).
+If you are interested in completing a Jewish Studies Certificate (3 courses), please contact our Associate Director, Shaina Hammerman, at sjhammer [at] stanford.edu (sjhammer[at]stanford[dot]edu).

 Faculty Director, Taube Center for Jewish Studies